luckv/typescript-asset-rebalancer/README.md

 Edit the initial part of the `main()` function to change the inputs.
 Inputs are:

 - An array were every element represent one asset, the current allocated value (`value` field) and the allocation target, are the data required.
+A name of the asset is added for clarity when printing the results.

-- The sum we are going to add in the investment
+- The sum we are going to add in the investment, can be positive (buying) or negative (selling)

 <img src='./docs/inputs.png' />